 A Christmas surprise

-Last Christmas, our grandson received a very special gift from his great-aunt Trisha.
+On Christmas 2016, our grandson received a very special gift from his great-aunt Trisha.
 She had made him a teddy bear that he calls, “Special Bear.”
 That name is perfect because his great-aunt had used family heirloom quilt tops to construct the bear (see Image 1).
 1 This is a story of how “Special Bear” came to be.
 But, it’s mostly the story of the fascinating woman, Kate Emeline Harrell, who originally hand-stitched the quilt tops as a wedding gift for her granddaughter.

 Kate Emeline Harrell was born in Alexandria, Rapides Parish, Louisiana, on 27 July 1874 2 to Lewis Washington Harrell (1835-?) and Nancy Emeline Pentecost (1836-1900).
 She was the youngest of seven children.
 Her grandfather, Lewis Harrell, Sr., is said to be among some of the first settlers in East Feliciana Parish, Louisiana, circa 1803.
 3